 The Conference Board Consumer Confidence Index revealed a positive turn from April to May.
 According to ACA International, “The index now stands at 83.0 (1985=100), up from 81.7 in April.
 The Present Situation Index increased to 80.4 from 78.5, while the Expectations Index edged up to 84.8 from 83.9 in April.”

-It would seem consumer confidence is improving in many aspects, particularly towards the labor market.
-According to the confidence index, the percent of those claiming jobs were “plentiful” rose while the percent of those who felt jobs were hard to come by decreased.
+It would seem consumer confidence is improving in many aspects, particularly in the labor market.
+According to the confidence index, the percentage of those claiming jobs were “plentiful” rose while the percentage of those who felt jobs were hard to come by decreased.

 For Business Funding from eMerchantBroker, click below!